stomp/stomp-spec/src/stomp-specification-1.1.md

 The valid values for the `ack` header are `auto`, `client`, or `client-individual`.
 If the header is not set, it defaults to `auto`.

-When the the `ack` mode is `auto`, then the client does not need to send the server `ACK` frames for the messages it receives.
-The server will assume the client has received the message as soon as it sends it to the the client.
+When the `ack` mode is `auto`, then the client does not need to send the server `ACK` frames for the messages it receives.
+The server will assume the client has received the message as soon as it sends it to the client.
 This acknowledgment mode can cause messages being transmitted to the client to get dropped.

-When the the `ack` mode is `client`, then the client MUST send the server `ACK` frames for the messages it processes.
+When the `ack` mode is `client`, then the client MUST send the server `ACK` frames for the messages it processes.
 If the connection fails before a client sends an `ACK` for the message the server will assume the message has not been processed and MAY redeliver the message to another client.
 The `ACK` frames sent by the client will be treated as a cumulative `ACK`.
 This means the `ACK` operates on the message specified in the `ACK` frame and all messages sent to the subscription before the `ACK`-ed message.

-When the the `ack` mode is `client-individual`, the ack mode operates just like the `client` ack mode except that the `ACK` or `NACK` frames sent by the client are not cumulative.
+When the `ack` mode is `client-individual`, the ack mode operates just like the `client` ack mode except that the `ACK` or `NACK` frames sent by the client are not cumulative.
 This means that an `ACK` or `NACK` for a subsequent message MUST NOT cause a previous message to get acknowledged.